capillariesio/capillaries/doc/scriptconfig.md

 [Go expression](glossary.md#go-expression) used as a filter before the row/line is about to be written to the target table/file.
 Allows writer (`w.*`) fields (for table writer) and columns (for file writers) only (no `r.*` or `p.*` fields allowed).

+#### w.table_options

+Any additional parameters to add after the CREATE TABLE clause when Cassandra table is created.
+See CREATE TABLE syntax for your Cassandra implementation for details.

 #### w.indexes

 Table writer only. index_name->[index_definition](glossary.md#index-definition) map.